rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 mutable_buffer = std::pair<void*, size_t> // size_t in bytes
 const_buffer = std::pair<const void*, size_t> // size_t in bytes

 boost asio also provides support for scatter-gather operations. which means that when reading from an external device, boost asio can write the data to multiple mutable_buffers(i.e. scatter read).
-Similarly when writing to an external device, boost asio can write data from multiple const_buffers (i.e. gather write).
+Similarly, when writing to an external device, boost asio can write data from multiple const_buffers (i.e. gather write).
 To achieve this boost asio provides two concepts called MutableBufferSequence and ConstBufferSequence.
 Any class which conform to these concepts can be used for scatter-gather operations. example: std::vector, std::list, std::array, boost::array are container classes which already fulfill these requirements.

 You normally use read(), write() functions with a char buffer and the size in bytes to read or write.
 But boost::asio provides you a helper class called boost::asio::streambuf (derives from std::streambuf).
 This asio::streambuf class can internally hold multiple objects of some character array type (think that internally data is stored in a MutableBufferSequence or ConstBufferSequence).
 So you can use the read(), write() functions with asio::streambuf.
 The streambuf class provides a separate input and output sequence.
 Example: